-As energy efficient measures for residential building increase to a 6 star rating, green building methodologies become an enthusiastic presence in the achievement of sustainable homes.
+As energy efficient measures for residential building increase to a 6 star rating, green building methodologies become an enthusiastic presence in the achievement of sustainable home design.
 This becomes particularly evident in Tropical North Queensland where the adaption, inclusion and modification of bioclimatic design principles provide a significant improvement in the holistic performance of homes, playing a major role in minimising energy consumption and bolstering the comfort of residents.

 As designers of tropical homes, we are continually exploring bioclimatic methodologies which assist in achieving efficient passive performance and aim to meet and surpass the minimum energy performance requirements for Queensland’s 6 star energy equivalence housing.
 In this achievement, we aim to appropriate climate responsive design solutions that sculpt the energy efficiency of contemporary residential buildings by exploiting the natural features of Tropical North Queensland environment.

 While each home can bear unique characteristics, it’s our fundamental aim to refine our passive bioclimatic design considerations and progress toward enhancing sustainability with greater total building performance.